UMaine-NMD-211-Fall-2020/ArduinoToGameDay2/README.md

 # Arduino To Game Day 2
 It's the last lab session of the semester.
 Here's the agenda

+## Agenda
+- Go over Lab Assignments Due
+- Break into breakgout groups.
+Work on whatever you think makes sense.
+If you need to complete an old lab, work on this.
+If you want to work on the Arduino Game controller or some aspect of the documentation, work on this.
+If you want to work on other class work (late homework assignments, etc.) and want feedback from classmates or the TA, now's a good time for it.
+- Last 10-15 minutes, come together for review purposes.

 ## Review of Assignments
 ### Labs Due
 Labs 1 - 10 should be turned in by Monday, December 14, at 12:01 AM.
 I want to be able to grade anything whenver I get up.
 If you have questions about completing any of these labs, let me know.